reinhardh/supplement_active_ranking/README.md

 **``Active Ranking from Pairwise Comparisons and When Parametric Assumptions Don't Help''**, by Reinhard Heckel, Nihar B. Shah, Kannan Ramchandran, and Martin J. Wainwright

+An introduction and exposition of the algorithm is given in the jupyter notebook:

+active_ranking_introduction.ipynb

 # 2. Requirements